 Identified threat Self review threat Threat evaluation The client must take the responsibility for accounting records preparation.
-The existence and significance of the threat depends on factors such as: Whether the client is a public interest entity; Whether the services are of a routine or mechanical in nature.
-Example of such services include: Providing payroll services based on client-originated data; Recording transactions for which the client has determined or approved the appropriate account classification; Posting transactions coded by the client to the general ledger; Posting client-approved entries to the trial balance; and Preparing financial statements based on information in the trial balance; Whether the management is familiar with accounting practices and/or principles.
-In determining whether the services are of a routine or mechanical in nature, practitioners may consider the following non-exhaustive factors as part of its determination process: the complexity of financial reporting requirements; the level of judgment and/or subjectivity involved in the recognition, classification and measurement of the accounting transactions; The total number of client's transactions and whether or not the transactions and/or balances are supported by third party documents, where the auditor are not required to re-compute figures or make any judgment on recognition, classification and measurement of each transaction.
+The existence and significance of the threat depends on factors such as: • Whether the client is a public interest entity; • Whether the services are of a routine or mechanical in nature.
+Some example of such services are: • Preparing payroll calculations or reports based on client- originated data for approval and payment by the client; Recording recurring transactions for which amounts are easily determinable from source documents or originating data, such as a utility bill where the client has determined or approved the appropriate account classification; • Recording a transaction for which the client has already determined the amount to be recorded, even though the transaction involves a significant degree of subjectivity; Calculating depreciation on fixed assets when the client determines the accounting policy and estimates of useful life and residual values; Posting client-approved entries to the trial balance; and Preparing financial statements based on information in the client-approved trial balance and preparing the related notes based on client-approved records; • Whether the management is familiar with accounting practices and/or principles.
+In determining whether the services are of a routine or mechanical in nature, practitioners may consider the following non-exhaustive factors as part of its determination process: the complexity of financial reporting requirements;